naclander/uploader/README.md

 about the inner workings of the component they are interacting with, other than the established API.

-One should ideally be able to run any combination of client and server components.
+One should be be able to mix and match any client and server implementations.

 ##API